iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 When you first develop a machine learning model, you will probably do so on your local machine.
 You can easily change algorithms, parameters, and input data right in your text editor, notebook, or terminal.
-But what happens when you already have a model deployed and want to run multiple experiments?
-Or if you want to deploy a new version daily?
+Imagine you have a long-running model for which you want to detect possible [drift](https://en.wikipedia.org/wiki/Concept_drift), however.
+In that case it would be beneficial to automatically retrain your model on a regular basis.

+In this guide, we will show how you can use
-[CML (Continuous Machine Learning)](https://cml.dev/) helps you with this.
-It is an open-source library for implementing continuous integration and delivery (CI/CD) in machine learning projects.
+[CML (Continuous Machine Learning)](https://cml.dev/) to do just that.
+CML is an open-source library for implementing continuous integration and delivery (CI/CD) in machine learning projects.
 This way we can define a pipeline to train a model and keep track of various versions.

-> Imagine we work for the fraud detection team of a web shop and we want to build
-> a model to detect fraudulent orders.
-One week fraudsters might be trying to
-> order gaming consoles, while the next they might go all-in on diapers.
-In that
-> case, we would probably want to retrain our model regularly to catch this
-> [drift](https://en.wikipedia.org/wiki/Concept_drift) and we would also want
-> to use the most up-to-date version of our model in production.

-In this guide, we will show how you can use CML to (re)train your model daily and save its results.
-Although we could train the model directly in our CI/CD pipeline, the runners used for this generally don’t have a lot of processing power.
+Although we could do so directly in our CI/CD pipeline, the runners used for this generally don’t have a lot of processing power.
 Therefore it makes more sense to provision a dedicated runner that is tailored to our computing needs.

 At the end of this guide we will have set up the following: